-A select group will be tapped for the Student Liaison position, which offers student leadership and representation in designing and implementing the Center’s core programs with a focus on student engagement, special event planning, and program quality.
+A select group is tapped for Student Liaison positions, which offer student leadership and representation in designing and implementing the Center’s core programs with a focus on student engagement, special event planning, and program quality.

 Who are the Student Liaisons and what are their roles?